≡ Menu

 (click image to expand)

-* China sales data includes Taiwan and Ford, and JMC vehicles produced and sold by Ford’s unconsolidated affiliates.
+* China sales include Ford and JMC vehicles produced and sold by Ford’s unconsolidated affiliates.
+Ford’s sales in China include sales from Taiwan.

 * Ford Motor’s fiscal year begins on Jan 1 and ends on Dec 31.